-For over 30 years, Channel 4 has successfully balanced the twin challenges of delivering to a public service remit while being commercially self-sufficient.
+For over 30 years, Channel 4 has successfully balanced the twin challenges of delivering a public service while being commercially self-sufficient.

 Channel 4 is a self-sustaining social enterprise, raising commercial revenues from the market and reinvesting surpluses back into British public service content from UK independent producers.